-The concentration in medical anthropology at the University of Kentucky provides formalized theoretical and methodological training for graduate students interested in critical, cultural and biocultural approaches to the study of health, medicine, and the body.
-Faculty and students focusing on medical anthropology share broad interests in cultural, historical and political-economic conditions of illness and well being, as well as the production and distribution of biomedical knowledge.
-Participants in the program share a fundamental concern with the study of social forces in health inequalties, and everyday experiences of individuals and communities encountering or contesting them.
+The Anthropology department at the University of Kentucky provides a focus on cultural and biocultural approaches to the study of health, medicine, and the body.
+Faculty and students in cultural and biological anthropology share broad interests in anthropological studies of health, disasters, environments, and ecologies.
+We also share interests in the cultural, historical and political-economic conditions of illness and well being in relation to structures of power, agency and resilience.
+Faculty and students whose work focuses on health and illness also share a fundamental concern with the study of social forces on the production/reproduction of health inequalities, and the everyday experiences of individuals and communities encountering or contesting them.

-Departmental faculty expertise includes critical studies of health; science and technology studies; the intersection of gender, race, ethnicity, and nationality with health; global health; and epidemiology and public health among contemporary and prehistoric populations.
-Core faculty research interests include women's health and community based activism; infectious disease; emerging disease and technologies; chronic diseases; nutrition; child health; paleopathology; environmental influences on health; and global health standards and policies.
+Departmental faculty expertise includes critical studies of health inequalities; anthropological studies of biomedicine; feminist science and technology studies; the intersection of gender, race, ethnicity, and nationality with health; global health; and health among contemporary and prehistoric populations.
+Core faculty research interests include: environmental health; infectious disease; emerging disease and technologies; nutrition; child heath; paleopathology; disaster-related illnesses and injuries; environmental influences on health; and national and global health standards and policies.

-Students enrolled in the medical anthropology concentration will work with core faculty to develop specialized training.
-They will also complete requirements defined by the broader graduate curriculum, and are encouraged to pursue topics that intersect other areas of departmental expertise.
-Medical anthropology students may elect to participate in Graduate Certificate Programs in other units on campus, including the Department of Behavioral Science (College of Medicine), Gender and Women's Studies Department, Appalachian Studies, Latin American Studies, and the Program in Social Theory (College of Arts and Sciences).
+Students interested in health, culture, and power will work with core faculty to develop specialized training.
+They will also complete requirements defined by the broader curriculum, and are encouraged to pursue topics that intersect other areas of departmental expertise.
+Students may elect to participate in Graduate Certificate Programs in other units on campus, including the Department of Behavioral Science (College of Medicine), Gender and Women's Studies Department, Appalachian Studies, Latin American Studies, and the Program in Social Theory (College of Arts and Sciences).

-Medical anthropology, ethnography of science and technology, globalization and health, infectious disease, displacement, humanitarianism, the state; Georgia (country), former Soviet Union, the U.S
+- Erin Koch: Medical anthropology, ethnography of science and technology, globalization and health, infectious disease, displacement, humanitarianism, the state; Georgia (country), Eastern Europe and Eurasia, the U.S.